-How much does it cost to build an app?
-A more easily answerable question might be how long is a piece of string?
-Why?
-Because there is no one way to build an app.
+There is no one way to build an app.
 Some methods are better than others and some methods are costlier than others.
 The key is knowing which process best suits your concept – and your budget.
-“The fact is, you can build an app for pretty much any budget, from $30,000 to $300,000,’’ says Guy Cooper, Managing Director of award-winning app development agency Wave Digital.
+“The fact is, you can build an app for pretty much any budget, from $50,000 to $250,000,’’ says Guy Cooper, Managing Director of award-winning app development agency Wave Digital.

 “It really does depend, among other things, on what you are trying to achieve, who you are trusting to build your app and what tools and processes they are using to do so.”
 “There are also several factors that will influence the overall cost of building an app,’’ he adds.
 “Think of it like buying a car.
 You can buy a bare bones car that gets you from A to B, but doesn’t have power windows or air conditioning.
 It works, but the experience is underwhelming.
 “Or you can buy the top-of-the-line model that has all the bells and whistles.
 It makes driving easier, sometimes safer and it’s always a pleasure.
 Then, of course, there’s the middle-of-the-range model that offers a bit of both worlds.”
 It’s the same with developing an app.